jeremy0612/8051_general/README.md

 * SDCC

-To install SDCC, you can download the installer from the [source forge](https://dotnet.microsoft.com/download](https://sourceforge.net/projects/sdcc/files/sdcc-win64/)). to find more infomation and user manual, you can look at [sdcc document](https://sdcc.sourceforge.net/)
+To install SDCC, you can download the installer from the [source forge](https://dotnet.microsoft.com/download](https://sourceforge.net/projects/sdcc/files/sdcc-win64/)).
+To find more infomation and user manual, you can look at [sdcc document](https://sdcc.sourceforge.net/)

 ## Future Plans